 cd fargo3d-1.3

-Then compile FARGO3D for a parallel with the command, make SETUP=fargo PARALLEL=1 GPU=0.
+and then compile FARGO3D for a parallel execution via

+make SETUP=fargo PARALLEL=1 GPU=0

-The FARGO3D code comes with a file containing the initial conditions for the disk-planet system described, but to make our HPC simulation more challenging, replace the FARGO3D-provided initial conditions with a modified version that samples the disk’s CFD grid 16 times more finely and extends the simulation’s timewise duration by verwrit the original fargo.par file with a version:
+The FARGO3D code comes with a file containing the initial conditions for the disk-planet system described above, but to make our HPC simulation more challenging, replace the FARGO3D-provided initial conditions with a modified version that samples the disk’s CFD grid 16 times more finely and extends the simulation’s timewise duration by five times.
+Overwrite the original fargo.par file with the modified version:

 cp ../fargo_big.par setups/fargo/fargo.par

-The slurm workload manager FARGO3D in parallel across the cluster’s ompute nodes o copy the slurm script to the working directory, and inspect
+The slurm workload manager will be used to execute FARGO3D in parallel across the cluster’s compute nodes.
+So copy the slurm deployment script to the working directory and inspect:

 cp ../MY_SLURM_JOB .